mitranim/js/doc/http/_Res.md

   /*
   If `res.ok`, returns the response as-is.
-Otherwise throws an instance of `Err` with the status code and response text in its error message.
+Otherwise throws an instance of `HttpErr` with the status code and response text in its error message.
   */
   okRes(): Promise<Res>